indiana12/Mission-values/Life-Systems/06-Books/Psychology of Money Journal.md

 ## Chapter 1 — No One’s Crazy

 ### Hero Narrative (Finance Lens)
-You’re navigating the “Budget Bazaar.”
-Every shopper has different baggage: family expectations, past wins/losses, income shocks.
-Your recent spend spike (Lifestyle + Healthcare) isn’t madness—it’s your experience reacting to stress, health, and social needs.
-Recognizing this removes shame and lets Blackrock redesign the stalls (budget buckets) with empathy.
+Meet Riya, an independent designer in Pune walking through a “Budget Bazaar.”
+Every shopper carries different baggage: parental obligations, past layoffs, surprise medical bills.
+Riya’s festival-month spike (celebrations + health supplements) isn’t madness—it’s her lived context playing out.
+Recognizing this removes shame and lets Blackrock recast the stalls (budget buckets) with empathy.

 ### Core Summary
 - People’s financial decisions are shaped by their unique experiences; what seems irrational to one is normal to another.